Gardenia brighamii

-Gardenia brighamii, commonly known as nānū, naʻu, or forest gardenia, is a species of flowering plant in the coffee family, Rubiaceae, that is endemic to Hawaii.
+Gardenia brighamii is a species of flowering plant in the coffee family, Rubiaceae.
+It is sometimes referred to by the common names nānū, naʻu, or forest gardenia, and is endemic to Hawaii.

 Description

 Gardenia brighamii is a small tree, reaching a height of 5 m.
 The glossy, dark green leaves are ovate, 2.2–10.5 cm long and 1.5–5.5 cm wide.
 The petals of the solitary, white flowers are fused at the base to form a tube 15–20 mm in length and have six lobes.